Just like you would the car, prepare the pond or aquarium before you go on holidays so you don't come back to disaster!

 * Goldfish in a aquarium 4 days

-Don't change what you feed and how much in the last week, the fish will heavily pollute the pond with their waste in the time you are away if you do this, feed as normal.
+Don't change what you feed or feed more before you go, the fish will heavily pollute the pond with their waste in the time you are away if you do this, feed as normal.

 Do add coral gravel or shells in a mesh bag to your aquarium or pond before you go. fill the bag 1/2 cup for a aquarium, up to 2 kilos for a pond.
 This will buffer the pH, while you are gone, very important as a low pH means your koi and goldfish have less available oxygen to them, this can mean disaster at night when the pH already drops due to no light.

-Windsor Fish Hatchery 38yrs Breeding & Selling Koi & Goldfish www.windsorfishhatchery.com.au
+Windsor Fish Hatchery Breeding & Selling Koi & Goldfish since1984 www.windsorfishhatchery.com.au